How Can a Construction Safety Officer Help Your Job Site? Part 2

 Specific responsibilities of a safety officer includes:

 The safety officer is in charge of keeping records involving federal compliance and injury reporting.
-Specifically, safety officers complete OSHA’s form 300, which list injuries on a job site that led to either lost time, job transfers, and limited work duties.
+Specifically, safety officers complete OSHA’s form 300, which list injuries on a construction site that led to either lost time, job transfers, and limited work duties.

-Promoting Safety on the Job Site
+Promoting Safety on the Construction Site

 The safety officer continually promotes on-site safety by conducting training classes and emergency drills, posting safety literature where it can be clearly viewed, and responding to employee safety concerns.
 They are also responsible for placing the “Job Safety and Health: It’s the Law” poster in a place where it is visible.